This Banana Waffle Recipe is a delicious way to use overripe bananas! Sweet, cinnamon-spiced, with crispy edges and tender, cake-like centers.

 Mashing the bananas and adding them in with all the other ingredients for this banana waffle recipe.

-How to Make Banana Waffles
+How to Make Banana Waffle Recipe

 1. Use ripe bananas: Go for brown, spotty bananas for the sweetest waffles.